Tam Makers is a community of makers, teachers and students in Marin County.

 He is transforming the school’s wonderful woodshop into a maker space, to share his love of making with teenagers and adults.

-Fabrice is a multimedia innovator who creates unique experiences to inform and engage communities through digital and physical media.
+Fabrice is a multimedia innovator who creates unique experiences to inform and engage communities through art, media and technology.

 He has led the development of many pioneering products in education, news and entertainment, working with innovators such as Apple, Macromedia and Wikipedia.
-He is a founder and a lead designer at Pataphysical Studios, an art collective where he created many maker art pieces and ‘wonderboxes’, some of them built in our makerspace.
+He is a founder and a lead designer at Pataphysical Studios, an art collective where he created many interactive art pieces, some of them built in our makerspace.

-Here are some of our teachers at Tam Makers.
+Here are some of our teachers and team members at Tam Makers.

-Chelsea teaches laser cutting at Tam Makers and has made many contributions to our makerspace since she joined us.
-Learn more about Chelsea on ChelseaMakes.com.
+Chris teaches CNC Router and Laser Cutting classes at Tam Makers and and has made many contributions to our makerspace since she joined us.
+He is also a regular at our weekly Maker Club.
+Learn more about Chris at Moddable.com.

 Feel free to email us if you have any comments or questions: firstname.lastname@example.org .